mietek/halcyon-website/pages/guide/index.md

 ### Storage and caching

-Halcyon supports building and deploying applications on separate machines, without requiring the machines involved to communicate directly, or to be equipped with permanent storage.
+Halcyon supports building and installing applications on separate machines, without requiring the machines involved to communicate directly, or to be equipped with permanent storage.

 All files are cached locally on the build machine.
 The cache directory is defined by [`HALCYON_CACHE`](/reference/#halcyon_cache), which defaults to `/var/tmp/halcyon-cache`.

-In order to delete the entire contents of the cache before deploying an application, set [`HALCYON_PURGE_CACHE`](/reference/#halcyon_purge_cache) to `1`.
+In order to delete the entire contents of the cache before installing an application, set [`HALCYON_PURGE_CACHE`](/reference/#halcyon_purge_cache) to `1`.

 #### Public storage